cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 MACs exchanged during the AKE that might don't verify.
 Additionally, given the statically sized nature of the protocol messages, clients and servers can easily detect errors in invalid messages or group elements.
 The following errors are documented for the OPRF-3DH composition in this specification and the recommended configurations, and don't cover potential errors in other configurations.
+Participants MUST abort the protocol when these errors occur.

 ### Deserialization errors {#deserialization-errors}